thojmr/PregnancyPlus/README.md

     - like {root game}/BepInEx/plugins/XX_PregnancyPlus.dll
 5. Check for warnings on game startup, if the plugin loaded it should appear in Plugin Config.
     - If you see warnings in game about KKAPI or BepInEx versions, you need to download the latest BetterRepack or HFPatch

+### Some KK_PregnancyPlus technical details
+- Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself via computed blendshapes which has benefits and drawbacks
+    - A blendshape is generated at runtime for every mesh near the belly.
+The sliders alter the shape of the pre calculated blendshape before re-applying it.
+- Integrates with KK/AI_Pregnancy in Story Mode so that both plugins can work together.
+This can be configured in plugin config

+### Some of the drawbacks of generating blendshapes instead of manipulating bones directly
+- Right now clothing can be hit or miss, because of the way the belly grows the mesh loses its local positional data causing clipping.
+With bone scaling, clothes shift automagically via bone weights which usually results in less clipping.
+    - There are some clothing items in HS2 and AI that simply wont work at all with blendshapes because they are marked as not readable in Unity
+- Acessories won't automatically move with the mesh as they do when you manipulate bones
+- It has bigger impact on performance (only when changing a slider) because of the computation it has to perform.
+However once the shape is calculated the performance is equally as fast as bone manipulation.
+- Unity doesn't have great blendshape support in older versions like KK is running on.
+- Since blendshapes are tied to a single mesh, if the mesh is changed (like uncensors), any saved blendshape will become invalid, and a new blendshape will need to be made.

 ## (Developers only) Compiling with Visual Studio 2019 (The official way)
 <details>